prebid/prebid.github.io/faq/prebid-mobile-faq.md

 The Prebid SDK has no localized UI components.

-Most probably you will use an integration approach that doesn’t utilize UI component at all, as the are used only with the Rendering API.
+Most probably you will use an integration approach that doesn’t utilize UI component at all, as they are used only with the Rendering API.

 ### Is the SDK compressed using any compression tools?